EGI-Federation/documentation/content/en/users/tutorials/data-transfer-object-storage/_index.md

-As first step please make sure that you have installed the FTS client as described in [Data Transfer](../../data-transfer/), and in particular [Clients](../../data-transfer/clients/) for the command line FTS and to have your certificate installed in your browser to use [WebFTS](../../data-transfer/webfts/) browser based client.
+As first step please make sure that you have installed the FTS client as described in [Data Transfer](../../data-transfer/), and in particular [Clients](../../data-transfer/clients/) for the command-line FTS and to have your certificate installed in your browser to use [WebFTS](../../data-transfer/webfts/) browser based client.